MirrorNetworking/Mirror/docs/Components/NetworkManager.md

     -   **Packet Fragmentation**
         This allows the `NetworkConnection` instances to fragment packets that are larger than `maxPacketSize` to up a maximum of 64K.
 This can cause delays in sending large packets.
 This checkbox is ticked by default.

-    -   **MatchMaker Host URI**
-        The host address for the MatchMaker server.
-By default this points to the global Unity Multiplayer Service at mm.unet.unity3d.com, and usually you should not need to change this.
-Unity automatically groups players of your game into regional servers around the world, which ensures fast multiplayer response times between players in the same region.
-This means, for example, that players from Europe, the US, and Asia generally end up playing with other players from their same global region.
-You can override this value to explicitly control which regional server your game connects to.
-You might want to do this via scripting if you want to give your players the option of joining a server outside of their global region.
-For example, if “Player A” (in the US) wanted to connect to a match created via matchmaker by “Player B” (in Europe), they would need to be able to set their desired global region in your game.
-Therefore you would need to write a UI feature which allows them to select this.
-See API reference documentation on NetworkMatch.baseUri for more information, and for the regional server URIs.

-    -   **MatchMaker Port**
-        The host port for the Matchmaker server.
-By default this points to port 443, and usually you should not need to change this.

-    -   **Match Name**
-        Define the name of the current match.
-This is set to “default” by default.

-    -   **Maximum Match Size**
-        Define the maximum number of players in the current match.
-This is set to 4 by default.

 -   **SpawnInfo**
     You can expand this section of the inspector to access spawn-related settings, listed below